wearefine/fae/docs/tutorials/conditional_validations.md

 ## Fae JS

 In `fae.js` add in code for the toggling of the button detail page button to show and hide your conditionally required fields.
-Be sure to require validator js at the top.
+Be sure to require validator js at the top, and init the Validator from the above js in the init or ready function.

 ```javascript
 //= require validator